-Thank you for expressing interest in this vacancy. .
+Thank you for expressing interest in this vacancy.
+In this information pack you will find an application form, job description and person specification.

 - You must complete the application form to apply for this vacancy.
-You may send in a CV to support your application but you must still complete the application form in full.
+You may send in a CV to support your application, but you must still complete the application form in full.
 Proper completion of this form is an essential part of the selection process. - Each vacancy is based upon a job description and person specification.
 The job description lists the key responsibilities of the post.
 The person specification outlines the skills, knowledge, experience, and qualifications etc, which are either essential or desirable.
 Remember you will be selected for interview based entirely on the information you provide in your application form.
-So read the job description and person specification very carefully so that you know what the job involves, and match your skills, abilities and knowledge to it.

-- The completed application form must show that you meet all the essential criteria.
-To make sure we treat all applicants fairly, we do not make assumptions about you; we only look at what you tell us about yourself in the application form. - Complete all parts of the application form (including the Equal Opportunities Monitoring Form) and ensure that the information that you supply is clear, precise and is aimed at the job you are applying for.
-Always ensure that any additional sheets are securely attached to your application form. - Please make sure you return your application form by the closing date.

-No applications can be accepted once shortlisting for the vacancy has begun.

-- After the closing date, shortlisting will start.
-If we haven't contacted you within 28 days of the closing date you can assume that this time your application has been unsuccessful. - Please keep free any interview date given, as it is not normally possible to re-arrange an interview. - We welcome applications from all sections of the community and are pleased to help meet any requirements arising as part of the recruitment process, for example from disability.
+So read the job description and person specification very carefully so that you know what the job involves, and match your skills, abilities and knowledge to it. - The completed application form must show that you meet all the essential criteria.
+To make sure we treat all applicants fairly, we do not make assumptions about you, we only look at what you tell us about yourself in the application form. - Complete all parts of the application form (including the Equal Opportunities Monitoring Form) and ensure that the information that you supply is clear, precise and is aimed at the job you are applying for.
+Always ensure that any additional sheets are securely attached to your application form. - Please make sure you return your application form by the closing date. - No applications can be accepted once shortlisting for the vacancy has begun. - After the closing date, shortlisting will start.
+If we haven't contacted you within 14 days of the closing date you can assume that this time your application has been unsuccessful. - Please keep free any interview date given, as it is not normally possible to re-arrange an interview. - We welcome applications from all sections of the community and are pleased to help meet any requirements arising as part of the recruitment process, for example from disability.
 We have an Interview Guarantee Scheme.
 If you have a disability you are guaranteed an interview if you meet the essential requirements of the job as set out in the person specification.

-Guidance Notes on completing the Application Form
+Guidance Notes on Completing the Application Form

-- Please complete the form electronically (preferred) or, if handwriting, use black ink/ball pen to complete the form, as it may be photocopied. - Section titled Additional Information When completing this section of the application form please make sure that you describe fully here and how your experience, skills and abilities meet those described in the job description and person specification.
-The application form for Teaching Roles does not include this section; applicants should instead attach a separate letter of no more than 2 sides of A4 setting out how their skills and experience match the requirements for the post. - Sections titled Rehabilitation of Offenders Act, Immigration and Asylum Act and the Recruitment Monitoring Form Guidance on completing these sections and the recruitment monitoring form is provided in this pack. - Previous Employment / Education History Please ensure all gaps in employment and education history are fully explained on your application form.
+- Please use Black ink/ball pen to complete the form, as it may be photocopied. - Section titled Additional Information When completing this section of the application form please make sure that you describe fully here and how your experience, skills and abilities meet those described in the job description and person specification. - Sections titled Rehabilitation of Offenders Act, Immigration and Asylum Act and the Recruitment Monitoring Form - Guidance on completing these sections and the recruitment monitoring form is provided in this pack. - Previous Employment / Education History Please ensure all gaps in employment and education history are fully explained on your application form.
 We may wish to verify this information during the recruitment process.